Ben Shelton and Taylor Fritz get the American men off to a strong start at the US Open

 What else happened at the US Open on Sunday?

-Emma Raducanu won a match in New York for the first time since she won the 2021 U.S. Open title, eliminating Ena Shibahara 6-1, 6-2.
-Other players in action included No. 1 seed and defending champion Aryna Sabalenka, while at night, Novak Djokovic was scheduled to face 19-year-old Californian Learner Tien, before 2024 runner-up Jessica Pegula was up against Mayar Sherif in the last match in Ashe.
+Emma Raducanu won a match in New York for the first time since she claimed the 2021 U.S. Open title, eliminating Ena Shibahara 6-1, 6-2.
+No. 1 seed and defending champion Aryna Sabalenka beat Rebeka Masarova 7-5, 6-1.
+Alexandra Eala became the first woman from the Philippines to win a match at any Grand Slam tournament, overcoming a 5-1 deficit in the final set and getting help from a video review that flustered her opponent during a 6-3, 2-6, 7-6 (13-11) victory over No. 14 seed Clara Tauson.
+At night, Novak Djokovic was scheduled to face 19-year-old Californian Learner Tien, before 2024 runner-up Jessica Pegula was up against Mayar Sherif in the last match in Ashe.

 Who is on Monday's schedule at the US Open?